RobertoPrevato/jQuery-DataEntry/README.md

 Forms validation plugin that supports AJAX requests, automatic decoration of fields, localized error messages.
 Integrable with Angular, Backbone, Knockout, [React](https://github.com/RobertoPrevato/jQuery-DataEntry/wiki/Integration-with-ReactJs).

 ## Important note: new DataEntry version
 A newer implementation of the DataEntry library, independent from jQuery and Lodash, using the ES6 Promise object and targeting newer browsers, is [available here](https://github.com/RobertoPrevato/DataEntry).
+It is recommended to use the new version of the library, since new development from my side is focused on it, and it already features some improvements and improved documentation.

 ## Objectives
 The objectives of the jQuery-DataEntry library are: